 The Branch is not materially exposed to any individual credit risk.

 iv.
 Net Fair Values

-The aggregate net fair values approximate the carrying amounts of financial assets and financial liabilities disclosed in the Statement of Financial Position and in the notes to the financial statements.
+The aggregate net fair values and carrying amount of financial assets and financial liabilities are disclosed in the Statement of Financial Position and in the notes to the financial statements.